St Louis Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall in St Louis varies from year to year.

-Similarly in January, fresh snowfall in the heaviest years amounts to seven inches or more, while the lightest years get two inches or less.
+Similarly in January, fresh snowfall in the heaviest years amounts to 7.3 inches or more, while the lightest years get two inches or less.

-New snow for February ranges from over 6.8 inches in heavy snowfall years to no more than an inch in light years.
+New snow for February ranges from over 6.3 inches in heavy snowfall years to no more than 1.2 inches in light years.

 When St Louis Has Its First & Last Snowfalls

 The first snowfall of winter for St Louis usually arrives in December.
-About once every four years, November also receives snow.
+About once every three or four years, November also receives snow.

 The season's last snowfall typically happens in March.
 In rare springs, April also gets some fresh snow.